linebender/rfcs/rfcs/0007-pass-spec.md

 In that case, we still mark the widget as focused, but with a different color to signal that e.g. typing on the keyboard won't actually affect it.

+#### Disabled

+A disabled widget is one which is visibly marked as non-interactive.

+It is usually grayed out, and can't receive pointer or text events.

+#### Stashed

+A stashed widget is one which is no longer "part of the logical tree", so to speak.

+Stashed widgets can't receive keyboard or pointer events, don't get painted, aren't part of the accessibility tree, but should still keep some state.

+The stereotypical stashed widget would be one inside a hidden tab in a "tab group" widget.

+By contrast, widgets scrolled outside the viewport are **not** stashed: they can still get text events and are part of the accessibility tree.

+#### Interactivity

+A widget is considered "interactive" if it can still get text and/or pointer events.
+Stashed and disabled widget are non-interactive.

+#### Safety rails

+When debug assertions are on, Masonry runs a bunch of checks every frame to make sure widget code doesn't have logical errors.

+These checks are sometimes referred to as "safety rails".

 ## Implementation strategy